 - In the least explored swamp of the world - Likouala Swamps is located the mysterious Lake Tele (Republic of the Congo).
 According to local legends here lives the mysterious mokele-mbembe and other weird creatures.

 - There is only one impact crater on Earth with ejecta rays still visible - Kamil Crater in Egypt.

 - It is possible that the tallest cave waterfall is approximately 400 - 440 m tall waterfall in Vrtiglavica - cave with the world's deepest vertical pitch (Slovenia).

 - Arorae navigational stones (Kiribati) are unique megaliths.
 These standing stones were erected in the late 19th century and served as a navigational aid for islanders sailing towards other islands.

 - The newest impact crater on Earth is Carancas impact crater in Peru.
 This 13.5 m wide crater was blasted by 1.6 - 2 m wide meteorite in 2007.

-- El Mirador, Guatemala.
+- One of the largest prehistoric structures in the world is La Danta pyramid in El Mirador, Guatemala.
 This Mayan pyramid is 72 m tall and its volume exceeds the volume of the largest pyramids in Egypt.